twilight-project/testnets/open-testnet-1/dockerize/readme.md

 #### BTC Oracle
 As of now BTC oracle starts with a new wallet.
 If you have a an old one, please use the --mnemonic flag, followed by the 12 word mnemonic.
 An example is mentioned in ./scripts/nyks_entrypoint.sh

-#### Processor Architecture
-The name of the executable file varies depending on the processor's architecture and the operating system.
-Please ensure that you update line 45 in the `/nyks/Dockerfile` accordingly:
-1. For Linux on an Apple chipset, replace with `RUN tar -xf nyks_linux_arm64.tar.gz`.
-2. For Linux on an AMD/Intel chipset, replace with `RUN tar -xf nyks_linux_amd64.tar.gz`.
-3. For macOS on an Apple chipset, replace with `RUN tar -xf nyks_darwin_arm64.tar.gz`.